qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 This also applies to AI coding.
 When you write a vague prompt and LLM generates a whole application/feature for you, the generated code contains many opinionated detail decisions that's made by LLM, not you (of course you can then prompt the LLM to change a detail).

+### When an existing tool "almost" match my requirement

+Sometimes an existing tool can satisfy your 90% requirements.
+It lacks only 10% functioanlities.
+However, sometimes that missing 10% is the most important ones.
+And implementing that 10% is not a simple addition of feature but require architectural change.

+Now there are two solutions:

+- Avoid large architectural change.
+Just add workarounds here and there to make it support the new requirement.
+- Rebuild a new one with the wanted architecture.
+Partialy "reinvent the wheel".

 ## Important architectural decisions

 These decisions are important and should be made early (when using AI-assisted coding, these decisions sholuld be clearly specified).